-If you're doing Meditation and you're relatively concentrating but then a certain vague not even a thought yet but a feeling of “when is this going to be over” (you can even have thoughts of the future or past even when your concentrating because the Consciousness is capable of doing that) vigilance is that quality control of your mindfulness.
-Its noticing before your completely lose your mindfulness that you’re falling down a slope.
-Its happening.
-Its noticing, “I have become agitated” or “I am anticipating the Meditation bell from going off” “I’m waiting”.
+If you're doing meditation and you're relatively concentrating, but then a certain vague, not even a thought yet, but a feeling of “when is this going to be over” (you can even have thoughts of the future or past even when you are concentrating because the consciousness is capable of doing that), vigilance is that quality control of your mindfulness.
+It is noticing before you completely lose your mindfulness, that you’re falling down a slope.
+It's happening.
+It is noticing, “I have become agitated” or “I am anticipating the meditation bell from going off”, “I’m waiting”.
 All of those are conceptual obscuration or emotional obscurations as well.
-All of those types of things and if you don't have vigilance that distraction comes and takes over and you've completely lost your Meditation.
-Mindfulness sets up your practice of Meditation and vigilance keeps your practice form falling away.
-This is described by Shantideva in his profound work, A Guide to the bodhisattva Way of Life (Bodhicaryavatara).
+All of those types of things, and if you don't have vigilance, that distraction comes, and takes over and you've completely lost your meditation.
+Mindfulness sets up your practice of meditation and vigilance keeps your practice form falling away.
+This is described by Shantideva in his profound work, A Guide to the Bodhisattva Way of Life (Bodhicaryavatara).
 He writes in the chapter called Introspection or Vigilance (depending on the translation),

 “Those who wish to protect their practice should zealously guard the mind.
 The practice cannot be protected without guarding the unsteady mind.
 Untamed, mad elephants do not inflict as much harm in this world as does the unleashed elephant of the mind in the Avici hell and the like.
 But if the elephant of the mind is completely restrained by the rope of mindfulness, then all perils vanish and complete well-being is obtained.“